LapinRobin/NMEA-MQTT-Agent/README.md

 With the config files correctly configured, use the command `go build` to build the executable.
 Then run the executable either by clicking on it or by using the command `.\main.exe` in the Command Prompt or PowerShell.

 To directly compile and run the code, use the command `go run .` .

+## Caveats

+To be able to stop the mosquitto service when the program terminates, run the program as administrator.